 What are the board eligibility periods according to the policies?

 A candidate’s eligibility for board certification (board eligible period) expires on a date determined by the ABMS Member Board.
 For initial certification in a specialty, that date must be no fewer than 3 and no more than 7 years following the successful completion of accredited training.
 For initial certification in a subspecialty, that date must be no more than seven (7) years following the candidate’s successful completion of Member Board recognized subspecialty training.
 In addition, individual Member Board requirements must be met, including time in practice required (if any) for admissibility to the qualifying or certifying examination.
 ABMS Member Boards with existing board eligibility policies aligned their board eligible periods with the principles of the established ABMS policies.
 Member Boards that did not have an existing policy in place established transition dates for their candidates.

 Why were these policies established?

-Allowing an unrestricted status of “board eligibility” denigrates the status of those physicians who already have achieved board certification.
-These policies tighten the connection between training and certification by limiting the period of time that may elapse between a physician’s completion of an ACGME-accredited residency program and achievement of initial certification in a specialty or subspecialty.
-Research has shown that physicians can lose knowledge and skills as the years pass after their training.
-The requirements of ABMS Continuing Certification/MOC programs address this problem through continuing professional development.
+Allowing an unrestricted status of “board eligibility” denigrates the status of those physicians and medical specialists (also known as diplomates) who already have achieved board certification.
+These policies tighten the connection between training and certification by limiting the period of time that may elapse between a physician’s or medical specialist’s completion of an ACGME-accredited residency program and achievement of initial certification in a specialty or subspecialty.
+Research has shown that physicians and medical specialists can lose knowledge and skills as the years pass after their training.
+The requirements of ABMS Continuing Certification programs address this problem through continuing professional development.